dpuchall333/KangarooList/README.md

  1. A secure platform (username/password)
  2. A place to organize and sort "bookmarks" by topic, priority, or date
  3. For each bookmark, a space to write notes, reminders, or share the bookmark on a Forum for other   students
- 4. Forum sorted by topic and university (if indicated by user)
+ 4. Forum sorted by username and university (if indicated by user)

 ## Data Model
 The application will store Users (username, password, university), Bookmarks List, and User Notes